 It’s the Grand Canyon of the North, only half as deep and a lot more complex.
 It has great opportunities for take-your-breath-away hiking, biking and scenic viewing.

-The 70,000-acre Theodore Roosevelt National Park and its rugged topography honor Theodore Roosevelt, who ranched in the Badlands and later established the national park system.
-As 26th President, Theodore Roosevelt said, “I never would have been President if it had not been for my experiences in North Dakota.”
+The 70,000-acre Theodore Roosevelt National Park and its rugged topography honor former President Theodore Roosevelt, who ranched in the Badlands and later worked toward what would become the National Park System.
+Roosevelt said, “I never would have been President if it had not been for my experiences in North Dakota.”
 He came to the Badlands in 1883 to hunt and established the Maltese Cross and Elkhorn open-range cattle ranches.

-Dedicated in 1947, the park is separated into two large units.
+Established in 1978, the park is separated into two large units.
 The south unit was shaped by wind, fire and the meandering Little Missouri River.
 The north unit is heavily forested in places and has steeper buttes.
 Both offer outstanding wildlife viewing: Buffalo, deer, antelope, coyote, prairie dogs, wild horses and bald eagles are a few of the many species that make this park home.

 Whether you are interested in participating in a horseback trail ride, good old-fashioned cattle branding or listening to the coyotes howl while you sit in a hot tub, North Dakota offers ranch vacations that fit the bill.
-The western part of the state offers an assortment of working ranch vacations where you can work as much, or as little, as you like.
+The western part of the state offers an assortment of working ranch vacations, such as the one at Lone Butte Ranch near Amidon.

-Rodeos are cowboy celebrations of what they do best: ride, rope and race.
+Rodeos and powwows are celebrations held year-round.
 Watch women barrel race on horses that turn on a dime.
 Watch men ride bucking broncos and bulls.
-For a schedule, see the North Dakota Travel Guide or the North Dakota Tourism Division’s events page.
+Marvel at the drumming and dancing at a powwow.
+For a schedule, see the North Dakota Tourism Division’s events page.